• About Lovely Etc.

 cheap curtain rods with finials

-Of course you could completely change the look of the curtain rods depending on what type of knob you chose.
+You could completely change the look of the curtain rods depending on what type of knob you chose.

 You could go subtle with a metal knob in the same finish as your curtain rod.
 Or make a splash with something big and bold.